When Jazz hit Mumbai

-Taking you back to the swinging city of the 1950s, 60s and 70s, where Hindi film music was largely influenced by Western music, the play, Bombay Jazz tells the story of unsung composers and their dreams
+The play, Bombay Jazz takes you back to the swinging city of the 1950s, 60s and 70s, where Hindi film music was largely influenced by Western music

 In 1935, a violinist from Minnesota named Leon Abbey brought the first African American Jazz band to Bombay, leaving a legacy that would last three decades.
 In the 1940s, Jazz found its way into popular Hindi film music.
 Songs like Mera Naam Chin Chin Chu (Howrah Bridge, 1958) became huge hits.